 - Activities Approval Checklist for Sewer, Water and Stormwater (436.4 KB).

-Complying development requires plans and specifications to be prepared (eg, by a building designer and/or professional engineer), and an application for a CDC is to be made.
-You will need to submit with your application:
+If your renovation or build is complying development you will need to prepare plans and specifications (eg, by a building designer and/or professional engineer).
+You will need to submit with your application on the Planning Portal:

 - details of the work proposed